You are here: Urology Textbook > Penis > Premature ejaculation

-The benefits of behavioral therapy are the lack of side effects, it improves the communication of sexual partners and may result next to the treatment of premature ejaculation in a more satisfying partnership.
+The benefits of sexual therapy are the lack of side effects, it improves the communication of sexual partners and may result next to the treatment of premature ejaculation in a more satisfying partnership.
 Disadvantages are the delayed and inconstant effect of behavioral therapy.
 In addition, it requires a high human and financial burden to patients (or society), and the cooperation of the sexual partner is mandatory.

 Stop-Squeeze Method [Masters and Johnson, 1970]: